bithost-gmbh/ngx-mat-select-search/README.md

    * Defaults to false, so selected options are only restored while filtering is active.
    */
   @Input() alwaysRestoreSelectedOptionsMulti = false;

-  /**
-  *  Text that is appended to the currently active item label announced by screen readers, informing the user of the current index, value and total
-  *  options.
-  *  eg: Bank R (Germany) 1 of 6
-  */
-  @Input() indexAndLengthScreenReaderText = ' of ';

   /** Output emitter to send to parent component with the toggle all boolean */
   @Output() toggleAll = new EventEmitter<boolean>();